 - Exchange in-store promotional materials with partner businesses

-Learning from others’ mistakes can help you avoid costly missteps in your advertising strategy:
+Learning from other people’s mistakes can save you from costly ones in your own advertising:

-While promotions can drive short-term traffic, excessive discounting can damage your business in several ways:
+Promotions can drive short-term traffic, but discounting too much can hurt your business in several ways:

 - Attracts price-sensitive customers who rarely become loyal